Community Emergency Response Team

 - Disaster medical operations (Part 2).

 Upon graduation, CERT members use the training learned in the classroom and during exercises to assist their families, neighborhoods and workplaces following an event when emergency responders are not immediately available.
 The Sheriff's Office provides continuing education for CERT Academy graduates.

-Applications for the 2019 CERT Academy are now being accepted for new students.
-Training sessions will be conducted on Wednesday evenings from 6:30 - 9:30 p.m. for nine consecutive weeks beginning Wednesday, March 13 through Wednesday, May 8, 2019.
+The 2020 CERT Academy training sessions will be conducted on Wednesday evenings from 6:30 - 9:30 p.m. for nine consecutive weeks beginning Wednesday, March 11 through Wednesday, May 6, 2020.

 Classes are limited to 25 students.
 Equipment and materials will be provided at no charge, thanks to a generous donation from the Ramsey County Sheriff's Foundation (website).
 Applications will be accepted through Tuesday, February 25, 2020, or until the class fills.

 Should you have any questions regarding the 2020 CERT Academy please email the CERT program or call 651-266-7333 and leave a voicemail.

 The CERT Program is available to all residents of the State of Minnesota who are 18 years and older.
 Participants must pass a criminal background check.
 Participants must commit for the entire nine week session.
 2020 Application (pdf)